 Te Atiawa ki Taranaki

-Through her work at the Families Commission she co designed with community “Thriving in Practice” which is the current theory of change that is embedded in Ngā Rangatahi Toa.
+Through her work at the Families Commission, she co-designed with community “Thriving in Practice” which is the current theory of change that is embedded in Ngā Rangatahi Toa.
+You can read the document by cutting and pasting this link:

-When she’s not marinating,creating or writing funding proposals, you’ll find her on her longboard skating, snowboarding or traveling.
+When Huia’s not marinating,creating or writing funding proposals, you’ll find her on her longboard skating, snowboarding or travelling.

 Whānau Relationships Coordinator